Barn Cleaning Winter Prep Step-by-Step

 Step #3 Remove all feeding dishes, mineral bowls, and water bowls

-Remove all feed and water bowls and take them out to wash.
-You can use soap and water or a water and bleach mixture.
-Be sure to scrub with a good brush and wear gloves to protect your hands.
+Remove all feed and water bowls and take them out to thoroughly wash and clean.
+You can use soap and water or a mixture of water and bleach.

-Wash the inside, outside, and handle if there is one.
-Once done allow each container to dry in the sun to sterilize further.
-Did you know that sunshine is a natural sterilizer?
-It is, and that is why I always suggest using it when cleaning things outside in your barn.
-This tip will work for containers and other items as well.
+Wash the inside, outside, and even the handle if there is one.
+Once done, allow each container to dry in the sun to sterilize further.

 cleaning out the barn step by step